christian-hain/Wishlist/README.md

 2. Install dependencies through composer ```
                                          composer install --dev
                                          ```
-3. dev flag is optional and only useful if you want to run the tests.
+   The dev flag is optional and only useful if you want to run the tests.

 Testing